opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 }
 ```

-## Highlight
+## Highlight query matches

-Highlighting the search term(s) in the results is a useful feature that a lot of users expect.
+Highlighting emphasizes the search term(s) in the results.

 To highlight the search terms, add a `highlight` parameter outside of the query block: